Workday

 Research topics: augmented reality (AR), smart devices, internet of things (IoT), voice assistants

+Navigating an office, finding teammates, and reserving a hot-desk as a new or prospective hire can be daunting.
 This concept encourages users to feel comfortable exploring new spaces on their own when their hiring manager, orientation leader, or teammates are unavailable.

 Original prototype